 Case in point: We’ve previously defined DevOps as an intersection of culture, processes, and tools focused on breaking down silos between development and operations and increasing the velocity and quality of software delivery.
 While the Agile Manifesto directly refers to “early and continuous delivery of valuable software” as well as the objective to “deliver working software frequently.”
 From the perspective of the outsider looking in, it’s easy to see how one could come to ask: “DevOps & Agile both focus on speed, quality, and collaboration in software development, so, what’s the difference?”.

 The answer lies in the areas Agile and DevOps emphasize.
-While Agile focuses heavily on customer collaboration and developer/customer feedback loops, DevOps emphasizes collaboration between development (Dev) and operations teams (Ops).
+While Agile, with its emphasis on customer collaboration and developer/customer feedback loops, and DevOps, which prioritizes collaboration between development (Dev) and operations teams (Ops), both benefit from the integration of the best customer feedback tools.
 Agile aims to incorporate flexibility in software planning and development (to quote the Agile Manifesto: “welcome changing requirements, even late in development”), DevOps stresses automation and streamlining of the development pipeline.

 Understanding the differences, and getting the most out of either Agile or DevOps entails understanding the principles behind the respective movements, the practices commonly associated with those principles, and the problems Agile and DevOps are designed to address.
 Here, we’ll take a deep dive into Agile, DevOps, and the differences & similarities between the two.
 Oh, and we’ll explain the hashtag thing too.

 Agile Origins and Principles